kmx411/thoughts/_posts/2013-07-15-counting-june.md

 <div id="time_per_site"> </div>
 But what's even more surprising is how weak the relationship is between facebook usage and studying.
 Note that this only includes studying for midterms.
 <div id="fb_studying"> </div>
-I spent 394 minutes in **messages**, 210 minutes in the **double degree group**, 54 minutes **looking at my own profile**, 27 looking at Marc Zuckerburgs and over 120 minutes on photos.
+I spent 394 minutes in **messages**, 210 minutes in the **double degree group**, 54 minutes **looking at my own profile**, 27 looking at Marc Zuckerberg and over 120 minutes on photos.

 ##Sleep
-Plotting my bedtime against how long I slept yields a consisntent gap.
+Plotting my bedtime against how long I slept yields a consistent gap.
 I seem to sleep the same amount each night, regardless of when I should be waking up.
 <div id="sleep_time"> </div>
 I sleep best on **Sundays** and longest on **Saturdays**.
 I sleep worst on **Tuesdays** and spend the least amount of time in bed on **Wednesdays**.
 On average I sleep for **6.8 hours** and go to sleep at **2:44 am**.